mctinker/Map-Tasker/README.md

 ### 3

+The most dir3ect and simple solution is to get and use the [standard Python release download](https://www.python.org).

+If this is not an option and you insist on using Brew, then read on...

 To determine the version of Tkinter you are using, run the following command from Terminal:

      'python -m tkinter'